 “In 2002, our parish territory was enlarged to include half of Cranberry Township and all of Adams Township.
 Since then, our parishioners have been moving from place to place as we have continued to grow larger.
 It has been our goal to find a permanent home where we can accommodate our parish of over 11,000 people,” says Reverend Charles S. Bober, Pastor of Saint Kilian Parish.

 “It’s an honor for AE Works to be a part of such a significant project in the life of a growing parish community.
-While reflecting the history of the parish, the new church will serve the needs of the people for years to come,” shares Jason Dillaman, AIA, AE Works’ Architecture Team Captain for the project.
+While reflecting the history of the parish, the new church will serve the needs of the people for years to come,” shares Jason Dillaman, AIA, AE Works’ Architect for the project.

 With seating for 1,200 in the main worship area, the design incorporates a full range of spaces, including a hall with a commercial kitchen, meeting rooms, offices, and other facilities to support worship and other Parish functions.
 Complete with stained glass windows, a bell tower, specialized lighting solutions and other unique details, the design celebrates Saint Kilian’s heritage and community.